 While checks can vary depending on who issues or prints them, the back of a check generally has three separate sections.

 Endorsement area: This is where you endorse, or sign, the check when you’re ready to deposit or cash it.
 This might be as simple as adding your signature, but it’s safest to use an endorsement that restricts how the check can be used.
 If the check is lost or stolen after you endorse it, your restriction (such as adding "for deposit only") makes it hard or even impossible for someone to steal the money.

-Security screen: This area is reserved for financial institution use and is not an area you’ll use as a consumer.
+Security screen: This area is reserved for financial institutions use and is not an area you’ll use as a consumer.
 Banks use this space to note the flow of events when a check is processed.
 You'll notice that this section is usually printed in very light ink (possibly with a pattern of lines) making it hard to photocopy and reproduce.
 When legitimate check stock is used, you’ll often find the words “Original Document” written in this space—but you have to look closely.

 Security box: This is a security feature that contains a warning that helps discourage thieves from altering or copying the check.
 It also provides tips to help consumers determine if a check is actually legitimate.
 For example, it might suggest that you look for microprint or watermarks on the check.

 There's a lot of confusion about where signatures go.
 Do you sign the back of a check when you write it or is that the recipient's job?

 If you receive a check, you’ll need to sign the back to deposit or cash it.
 Along with your signature, you might include instructions that limit how the check can be used.
 For example, if you’re mailing the check because you want to deposit it to another account, you might write, “For deposit only" and then write your account number.
 That way, no one else can cash the check if it’s lost in the mail.

 Is a Signature Required on the Back of a Check?